vittorioPiotti/PathGraph-JavaFX/README.md

-Provided to represent path s through nodes, edges, and associated costs with the following logic:
+Provided to represent graphs through nodes, edges, and associated costs with the following logic:

 * Nodes can be only characters with uppercase alphabet letters to maxium 26 nodes
 * Not provided over limits of two edges with same direction between two same nodes